bitcoin-computer/bitcoin-computer-lib/README.md

 # Bitcoin|Computer

-Bitcoin|Computer is a Javascript library for running smart contracts on BitcoinSV and Bitcoin Cash.
+Bitcoin|Computer is a library for running smart contracts on BitcoinSV and Bitcoin Cash.
 For details check out the [Bitcoin|Computer docs](https://bitcoin-computer.gitbook.io/docs).

 ## Run in Node